Surviving a Tax Audit: A Comprehensive Guide

 How to Survive a Tax Audit When You Fudged the Numbers

-To some taxpayers, fudging the numbers on an income tax return probably seems as American as apple pie and hot dogs.
+To some taxpayers, fudging the numbers on an income tax return seems as American as apple pie and hot dogs.

-Trust us, though: The IRS does not agree.
+Trust us, though: The IRS disagrees.

 If you have fudged the numbers on your taxes, the chances exponentially increase that the IRS will select your return for a tax audit.
 The IRS uses software that scans tax returns, income records, and spending habits of taxpayers for anomalies that could indicate tax fraud.

-Instead, you may want to hire a tax attorney and meet with the IRS at the attorney’s office as part of your defense strategy or better yet, have the attorney attempt to prevent you from being interviewed at all as you cannot make criminal tax admissions if you do not speak with them.
+Instead, you may want to hire a tax attorney and meet with the IRS at the attorney’s office as part of your defense strategy, or better yet, have the attorney attempt to prevent you from being interviewed at all, as you cannot make criminal tax admissions if you do not speak with them.

 To schedule a 10-minute call with an experienced tax lawyer to discuss a tax audit you are facing, contact the Tax Law Offices of David W. Klasing.